TeeShema/Marketing-Performance-Optimization-and-Spend-Efficiency-Analysis/README.md

 The data shows that creative relevance, targeting, and message-intent alignment are higher-impact levers than landing-page optimization at this stage.

+At this scale, increasing CTR from 2.6% to just 3.1% would generate roughly 60,000 additional clicks, without increasing spend.

 **Recommendations:**

 • Focus on improving Engagement/Click-Through Rates, not conversions: With a strong post-click conversion rate (~12%), the biggest opportunity is reducing the sharp drop from impressions to clicks by improving ad relevance and engagement.